Saurav-S-Mehta-07/wanderlust/READme.md

 ## Maps

-* Map integration using MapTiler / Google Maps API
+* Map integration using MapTiler

 ---